Distributionally Robust Treatment Effect: Introduction

 \subsection{Related Literature}

 Our paper is related to two strands of literature.
 The first is on transfer learning and external validity.
-In a seminal work by \cite{hotz2005predicting}, the authors establish a conceptual framework for the out-of-population prediction of treatment effects.
-In addition to the random assignment/unconfoundedness assumption for internal identification of the ATE, they impose locational unconfoundedness.
-Essentially, they assume that there are only covariate shifts across different locations.
-As a result, the ATE for the target population can be identified by reweighting the conditional ATE using the covariate distribution of the target population.
-This approach of covariate shifts have been followed up by \cite{spini2021robustness}, \cite{huang2023leveraging}, \cite{jin2024tailored}, \cite{huang2024sensitivity}, \cite{menzel2023transfer}, and other researchers.
-As pointed out by \cite{allcott2015site} and \cite{jin2025beyond} among others, unconfounded location (conditional exchangeability) is likely violated in real-world applications due to unobservable differences between the source and the target population.
-A major difference in our paper is that we consider a shift in the distribution of potential outcomes.
+A seminal contribution is \cite{hotz2005predicting}, which provides a framework for extrapolating causal effects across populations.
+In addition to standard identification assumptions for internal validity, they impose a form of locational unconfoundedness, under which differences across locations arise solely from shifts in covariates, while the conditional distribution of the potential outcomes remains invariant.
+Under this assumption, treatment effects in the target population can be recovered by reweighting conditional average treatment effects using the target covariate distribution.
+This approach -- often referred to as covariate shifts -- has been extended in subsequent work, including \cite{spini2021robustness}, \cite{huang2023leveraging}, \cite{jin2024tailored}, \cite{huang2024sensitivity}, and \cite{menzel2023transfer}.
+A growing body of evidence, however, suggests that such assumptions are restrictive in practice.
+As emphasized by \cite{allcott2015site} and \cite{jin2025beyond}, unobserved differences across locations may invalidate conditional exchangeability.
+In contrast to this literature, we allow for distributional shifts in potential outcomes, rather than restricting attention to covariate shifts alone.

-To relax the restriction of covariate shifts, \cite{guo2024statistical} and \cite{zhang2024minimax} allow the shift of the conditional distribution of outcome variables as well.
-They assume that the conditional distribution of the outcome variable from the target distribution (potentially) lies within the simplex of the conditional distributions of outcome variables from multisite data.
-In practice, we often do not observe samples from multiple sites.
-Also, the uncertainty set constructed using the linear combination of multisite data reduces the complexity of the generalization problem.
-To model the relatedness of multiple datasets, \cite{jeong2024out} proposes a random perturbation model by assuming that the unconditional distribution of the source population at each site is a random perturbation of a common target distribution.
-They require partial observation of the target population.
-Actually, all the articles referenced above, except for \cite{spini2021robustness}, require observing the covariates from the target distribution, which may not be plausible if we are considering future time periods.

-In this paper, we study a single site with limited data.
-Because of this more practical setting, the way we construct the ambiguity set differs.
-We use a Wasserstein neighborhood instead of a linear combination of source sites.
-We are interested in causal effect, which is not necessarily the focus of every paper in the transfer learning literature.
-Because of our focus on causal inference, we must deal with the joint distribution of potential outcomes, which introduces an additional challenge of partial identification.